City to auction spot to push demolish button on Trump casino

 Trump Plaza has sat empty for six years, and has been deteriorating.
 Earlier this year, large pieces of the facade broke loose from one of the hotel towers and came crashing to the ground.
 In one storm, additional debris fell from the structure onto the Boardwalk.

-Icahn, owns the former Trump Plaza building, and has agreed to the demolition.
+Icahn owns the former Trump Plaza building, and has agreed to the demolition.
 Small said he is eager to discuss potential uses for the land with Icahn once the casino is gone, including some sort of family attraction.

 “Not often does inner-city oceanfront land open up,” the mayor said.
 “We have one chance to get this right.”